National WWI Museum and Memorial

 • For views of the city you won’t find anywhere else, ascend to the top of the Memorial Tower, dedicated in 1926 by President Calvin Coolidge.
 As one of the largest war memorials in the world at a lofty 217 feet, it’s no surprise that the landmark delivers one of the most awe-inspiring vantage points of the Kansas City skyline.
 Be sure to capture the moment with a picture.

 • Gain new understanding of the founding catastrophe of the 20th century, and its enduring impact on our world today.
 Don’t miss the Museum and Memorial’s ever-changing exhibitions that provide additional perspectives on the Great War and surrounding events.
-Through April 3, Snapshots showcases more than 100 images that capture unique and rare frames of real people in everyday moments during the Great War.
+Through Feb.
+2025, The Little War focuses on the war through the eyes of children and families.

 • Each year, the Museum and Memorial plays host to a series of unforgettable gatherings with the The Memorial and Kansas City skyline as a brilliant backdrop.
 Punctuated by Celebration at the Station on Memorial Day weekend and the Stars & Stripes Picnic on Fourth of July weekend—plus the return of Kansas City’s Great Balloon Glow in August—expect a calendar filled with some of the city’s favorite annual festivities.